 With a focus on parties, I suggest a Five-Pillar-Model of Parties Migration into the Digital.
 Following this model, I work on different bricks and pillars and find out more about parties' coping with challenges and possibilities.

-I am a founding member of the Digital Parties Research Network, where colleagues from all over Europe collaborate.
+I am a founding member of the Digital Parties and Politics Research Network, where colleagues from all over Europe collaborate.
 Please visit the Network's website for more information.
+If you would like to get in touch please send an email to DPPRN@uni-mainz.de.

 Political Communication and Social Media